WP Table Manager documentation

 3.4 Line and column freezing

 Line or column freezing are available in the Table tab.
-You can freeze up to 5 line or rows
+You can freeze up to 5 lines or columns.
+It's counted from the first row/col.

 To make row freezing there’s an additional option that let you fix the height of the table (because your table container may have an infinite height).